New Report Urges Health Care Systems to Prioritise Mental Health in Peripheral Artery Disease Treatment

 Evidence suggests such mental health issues can lead to a higher risk of death, extended hospital stays, and a lack of compliance with medication in PAD patients.

-As per the study, integrating mental health services into the treatment regimen of PAD patients can enhance heart health outcomes and life quality.
+As per the study, integrating mental health services into the treatment regimen of PAD patients can enhance outcomes and life quality.

 Drawing on years of medical experience and research, it’s clear that a comprehensive approach to PAD treatment is crucial.